Monday, February 22, 2010

 B: I love the way Janika’s ‘bugger it, you might as well be chipper’ attitude is immediately smothered in Ms Szulák’s wet blanket of “Törékeny nekem a boldogság”!

 A: Well, it’s very early ’90s.
-I like the way the vocal arrangement in the chorus eschews the line you expect it to take; makes the whole thing slightly less dreary.
-Which it can’t really avoid, since it fits the whole morning feel of it right enough.
+The vocal arrangement in the chorus eschews the line you expect it to take, making the whole thing slightly less dreary.
+It can’t really avoid this, of course, since it fits the morning feel of it right enough.
 The ending is lovely.

 V: I’m not sure the injection of tempo into some of these songs to squeeze them into their three-minute limit is helping them much, especially here, where it makes the song feel less like the lonely morning of the title and more like the kind of morning where you sleep through the alarm and don’t even have time to notice that the bed beside you is empty.
 Andrea’s hair and nails are glamtastic in a very ’80s soap opera kind of way.